Zalgo Text Generator — Create Creepy Cursed Text That Drips

 | YouTube | ◐ | ✓ | ✓ | ◐ | Comments render well; channel names may strip marks |

-Zalgo is one of several glitch text styles, each with a different aesthetic.
-Zalgo is the go-to for horror and corruption — the dripping, stacking combining marks create an effect no other style can replicate.
-For a uniform static look, matrix rain, or vaporwave spacing, the main text glitch generator offers those options.
-You can explore the full collection in the styles gallery.
+Zalgo is one of several glitch text styles, each with a different look.
+It's the go-to for horror and corruption; the dripping, stacking combining marks create an effect nothing else can match.
+For a uniform static look, matrix rain, or vaporwave spacing, the multi-style text glitch generator offers those options.
+You can browse the full collection in the glitch text styles gallery.

-In general, Zalgo is best when you want to unsettle.
-It's the most visually aggressive Unicode text style and the one most strongly associated with internet horror culture.
-Other styles like vaporwave or mirror text are more playful and decorative by comparison.
+If you want text that genuinely unsettles people, Zalgo is the move.
+It's the most visually aggressive Unicode text style out there, and the one people most closely connect with internet horror culture.
+Vaporwave and mirror text are fun, but they're more playful than creepy.

 06 Frequently Asked Questions